 Private hire vehicles must not have a roof sign and do not require a meter.
 However, most of our licensed Private hire vehicles are fitted with a meter which must have been calibrated to our table of fares.

-Further information is also available in the Hackney Carriage and Private hire Drivers Licensing Policy.
+Further information is also available in the Hackney Carriage and Private Hire Drivers - Policy and Conditions of Licensing.

 How do I apply for a licence?

 We are responsible for the licensing of vehicles, drivers and Private hire operators.

 Before a dual licence is granted you must: